TraderStatus.com __________ Why Form Your Own Entity?

 then a 100% pure-play trading entity can be set up and the entity itself will be the trader as 100% of its activities and 100% of its capital are employed in an active business of trading.

-• It can be said that a better rule of thumb is to only claim trader status as an individual reporting income on tax form 1040 whenever the activity is your only job and you have no other funds available to support yourself with.
-Otherwise form a separately filing entity that will not use form 1040
+• It can be said that a better rule of thumb is to only claim trader status as an individual, reporting income on tax form 1040, whenever the activity is your only "job" and you have no other funds available to support yourself with.
+Otherwise, consider forming a separately filing entity that will not use form 1040.

 • Virtually every retail broker automatically treats a LLC or other entity as a "professional user" by default.
 There must be a reason!
 LLC's and other entities command respect, they show that you mean business, are serious about your trading and are a professional.
 When seeking the best and largest tax deductions, having an entity in your corner can only help.